mlcommons/algorithmic-efficiency/RULES.md

 ### Submissions

-A valid submission is a piece of code that defines all of the submission functions and is able to train all benchmark workloads on the [competition hardware](#competition-hardware) (defined in the [Scoring](#scoring) section).
+A valid submission is a piece of code that defines all of the submission functions and is able to train all benchmark workloads on the [benchmarking hardware](#benchmarking-hardware) (defined in the [Scoring](#scoring) section).
 The validation set performance will be checked regularly during training (see the [Evaluation during training](#evaluation-during-training) section) and training halts when a workload-specific [target error](#defining-target-performance) has been reached.
 For each workload, the training time to reach this (validation set) target error will be used as an input to the [scoring process](#scoring) for the submission.
 Additionally, the test set performance will be probed using the final model parameters to confirm that it also reaches a slightly more generous target performance on this unseen data (see the [scoring](#scoring)] section for details).
 Submissions using [external tuning](#external-tuning-ruleset) will be tuned independently for each workload using a single workload-agnostic search space for their specified hyperparameters.
 Submissions under either tuning ruleset may always self-tune while on the clock.

 #### Specification